Accessible Recreation

 NRF is dedicated to providing opportunities for people with various physical abilities to join us out in the field.
 If you, a family member, or friend have mobility challenges, we have several options.

 Trip titles in the Field Trip Guidebook are color coded with a physical demand rating to help you decide whether the activity level matches your abilities.
-Explore Field Trips that are accessible for standard-wheelchairs or offer Outdoor Wheelchairs to use on-site below.
+Trip descriptions also specify trail lengths and surfaces, amount of sitting/standing, and more.
+Learn more about accessibility on NRF Field Trips and explore Field Trips that are accessible for standard wheelchairs or offer Outdoor Wheelchairs to use on-site below.

 Caitlin Williamson